 The best vendors will relish the opportunity to answer these questions, showcasing their high data security standards in the process.
 But what about those that are hesitant or downright refuse to answer?
-If this happens, avoid them at all costs—it’s simply not worth putting your data at risk.
-It’s not really your data in the first place.
+If this happens, it may be prudent so seek alterntive vendors, to avoid putting your data at risk.
+And remember: it’s not really your data in the first place.
 Instead, it’s sensitive financial information belonging to your clients.
 Don’t destroy the hard-earned trust they’ve placed in you.

 To find out more about what our CTO’s Thoughts on Compliance, Privacy and Data Security are, check out this page.